 - Activity on Google services, such as your searches and places that you label like home or work

 - Information about things near your device, such as Wi-Fi access points, cell towers and Bluetooth-enabled devices

 In some circumstances, Google also collects information about you from publicly accessible sources.
 For example, if your name appears in your local newspaper, Google’s search engine may index that article and display it to other people if they search for your name.
 We may also collect information about you from trusted partners, such as directory services who provide us with business information to be displayed on Google’s services, marketing partners who provide us with information about potential customers of our business services, and security partners who provide us with information to protect against abuse.
-We also receive information from advertisers to provide advertising and research services on their behalf.
+We also receive information from advertising partners to provide advertising and research services on their behalf.

 Why Google collects data

 We use the information that we collect from all our services for the following purposes: